7786sohaibkhan/task_management/README.md

 we have to create manualy in database.

-Boss-username : sohaib@gmail.com ,password :sk123
+Boss-username : sohaib@gmail.com, password :sk123

-Employee-username : kuldeepr@gmail.com,password :1234
+Employee-username : kuldeepr@gmail.com, password :1234